Comparisons12 min read

 Does M1 Finance charge trading fees?

-No — M1 doesn't charge commissions on trades.
-The only cost is the optional $3/month Premium fee, plus the underlying expense ratios of any ETFs you hold (typically 0.03–0.25% annually, which is pretty standard).
+Nope—no commissions on trades.
+Your only cost is the optional $3/month Premium, plus whatever the ETFs themselves charge (usually 0.03–0.25% per year, which is pretty standard).

-What happens to my Acorns account if I cancel my subscription?
+What happens to my Acorns account if I cancel?

-Acorns will close your account and liquidate your holdings, depositing the cash into your linked bank account minus applicable taxes.
-There's no fee to close, but you will owe taxes on any capital gains realized from the liquidation — worth factoring in before you pull the trigger, especially if you've held positions for a while.
+Acorns liquidates everything and deposits the cash to your bank account, minus taxes.
+No closing fee, but you'll owe taxes on any capital gains from the sale—worth thinking about before you pull the trigger, especially if you've been holding positions for a while.

-Is my money safe in M1 Finance and Acorns?
+Is my money actually safe in M1 Finance and Acorns?

 Tags